igo/nlogger/README.md

 nlogger
 ===========

-nlogger (formerly node-logger) is a Node.js logging library that prints module name, current line number and also your messages :) Furthermore it gives you an option to print messages in color.
+nlogger (formerly node-logger) is a Node.js logging library that prints messages with module name, current line number and can print messages in color and can be configured from file.

 Usage
 -----
 Use npm or download.
 Then add to your code:

-	var logger = require('nlogger').logger(module [, useColor]);
+	var logger = require('nlogger').logger(module);

 *module* is object defined automatically by nodejs.
 Don't bother with it, just always type *module*.
-Optional parameter *useColor* can be set to true if you want print messages in color.

 Examples
 --------